Groucho Marx

-Julius Henry "Groucho" Marx (/ˈgraʊtʃoʊ/; October 2, 1890 – August 19, 1977) was an American comedian, actor, writer, and singer who performed in films and vaudeville on television, radio, and the stage.
-He is considered one of North America's greatest comedians.
+Julius Henry "Groucho" Marx (/ˈgraʊtʃoʊ/; October 2, 1890 – August 19, 1977) was an American comedian, actor, comic vocalist and game show host who performed in vaudeville, Broadway, films, radio, and television.
+A master of the one-line retort, he is considered one of America's greatest comedians.

-Marx made 13 feature films as a team with his brothers, who performed under the name the Marx Brothers, of whom he was the third born.
-He also had a successful solo career, primarily on radio and television, most notably as the host of the game show You Bet Your Life.
+Groucho was the third born of the Marx Brothers, with whom he appeared in three Broadway shows and thirteen feature films, usually portraying a fast-talking, slightly shady protagonist and frequent foil to the antics of his brothers Chico and Harpo.
+He also had a successful solo career, primarily on radio and television, most notably as the host of the quiz/interview show You Bet Your Life.

 His distinctive appearance, carried over from his days in vaudeville, included quirks such as an exaggerated stooped posture, spectacles, cigar, and a thick greasepaint moustache (later a real moustache) and eyebrows.

 Early life

 Groucho was born Julius Henry Marx on October 2, 1890, in Manhattan, New York City.
 Marx stated that he was born in a room above a butcher's shop on East 78th Street, "Between Lexington and Third", as he told Dick Cavett in a 1969 television interview.
 Later in life, in discussing the Brothers' names during his Carnegie Hall concert, Groucho said that he was named after his unemployed uncle Julius, who lived with his family.
-Groucho 's mother suspected that uncle Julius was rich with a hidden fortune salted away and Groucho believed that he was named after his uncle so he would be remembered in his will.
+Groucho's mother suspected that uncle Julius was rich with a hidden fortune salted away and Groucho believed that he was named after his uncle so he would be remembered in his will.
 "His will consisted of a celluloid dicky, an 8 ball and three razor blades.
 And besides, he owed my father $85, which he never did get from him."

 The Marx children grew up in a turn-of-the-century building at 179 East 93rd Street off Lexington Avenue in a neighborhood now known as Carnegie Hill on the Upper East Side of the borough of Manhattan.
 His older brother Harpo, in his memoir Harpo Speaks, called the building "the first real home I knew".
 It was populated with European immigrants, mostly artisans.
 Just across the street were the oldest brownstones in the area, owned by people including the well-connected Loew Brothers and William Orth.
 The Marx family lived there "for about 14 years", Groucho also told Cavett.